AnshuData/CICD_pipeline/README.md

-CI/CD pipeline using github actions and argoCD
+CI/CD sample pipeline using github actions and argoCD

 credit: